Modular Battery & BMS Development Platform

 Technical Description

-• The individual lithium cells are first connected to the Cell Voltage Manager, where each cell is precisely equalized to a predefined reference voltage before pack assembly.
+• Cell Voltage Equalization: Individual lithium cells are first connected to the Cell Voltage Manager where each cell is precisely equalized to a predefined reference voltage before pack assembly.

-• The equalized cells are transferred to the Cell Sorting Unit, which applies controlled current pulses to measure internal resistance and groups cells with similar characteristics.
+• Cell Sorting and Characterization: The equalized cells are transferred to the Cell Sorting Unit.
+Controlled current pulses measure internal resistance and group cells with similar characteristics to ensure pack consistency.

-• Selected cells are assembled into configurable battery pack topologies up to 23S5P, enabling creation of custom series-parallel configurations for testing and validation.
+• Battery Pack Configuration: Selected cells are assembled into configurable battery pack topologies up to 23S5P, enabling researchers to design custom series-parallel battery architectures.

-• The assembled battery pack is interfaced with a programmable BMS development unit, which continuously monitors individual cell voltages, pack voltage, bidirectional current, and multi-point temperature signals.
+• Programmable BMS Battery System Integration: The assembled battery pack is connected to a programmable BMS battery system development unit that continuously monitors individual cell voltages, pack voltage, bidirectional current, and temperature signals.

-• The BMS executes configurable protection algorithms including over-voltage, under-voltage, overcurrent, short-circuit, temperature limits, reversal detection, and imbalance protection.
+• Protection Algorithm Implementation: The BMS executes configurable protection algorithms including over-voltage, under-voltage, overcurrent, short-circuit protection, temperature thresholds, and imbalance detection.

-• Cell balancing is performed using selectable passive, active, or dynamic balancing strategies, allowing comparative performance evaluation under real operating conditions.
+• Cell Balancing Mechanisms: Cell balancing is performed through selectable passive, active, or dynamic balancing methods, allowing researchers to analyze balancing efficiency and energy distribution.

-• State of Charge (SoC) is estimated using Coulomb Counting, Open Circuit Voltage (OCV), Kalman Filter, Extended Kalman Filter (EKF), or custom user-defined algorithms deployed via firmware or LabVIEW interface.
+• State of Charge Estimation: The platform supports multiple SoC estimation methods including Coulomb Counting, OCV, Kalman Filter, Extended Kalman Filter (EKF), and user-defined algorithms deployed through firmware or the LabVIEW interface.

-• Regenerative energy during discharge cycles can be analyzed and logged for validation of efficiency and energy recovery behavior.
+• Regenerative Energy Analysis: Energy recovered during discharge cycles can be analyzed and logged to study battery efficiency and energy recovery behavior.

-• For environmental validation, the battery pack can be placed inside a temperature-controlled chamber (-10°C to 60°C) to study thermal influence on performance, protection, and SoC accuracy.
+• Environmental Performance Testing: The battery pack can be placed inside a temperature-controlled chamber (−10°C to 60°C) to study the influence of thermal conditions on battery performance and BMS battery system protection accuracy.

-• A high-speed data acquisition system logs voltage, current, temperature, SoC, SoH, and fault events in real time for analysis and research documentation.
+• Real-Time Data Acquisition and Monitoring: A high-speed data acquisition system logs voltage, current, temperature, SoC, SoH, and fault events in real time for analysis and research documentation.

-• The entire platform is managed through a LabVIEW-based graphical interface, enabling parameter tuning, algorithm modification, protection threshold configuration, and data export in CSV or image formats
+• Graphical Control Interface: The entire platform is managed through a LabVIEW-based graphical interface, allowing parameter tuning, algorithm modification, protection configuration, and export of experimental data in CSV or graphical formats.

 Ecosense